 - F-1 visa students must enroll in the health and accident insurance policy mandated by the college.
 The policy includes major medical coverage, repatriation and evacuation.
 Students without health insurance will not be able to register each semester.

 - F-1 visa students will not be accepted for admission into any program when applications by qualified U.S. citizens exceed space available.

 Effective May 29, 2015, F-2 visa dependents (spouses and children) can now enroll in study at a SEVP-certified school so long as the study remains less than a full course of study.
-F-2 dependents remain prohibited, however, from engaging in a full course of study unless they apply for, and DHS approves, a change of nonimmigrant status to a nonimmigrant status authorizing such study.
+F-2 dependents remain prohibited, however, from engaging in a full course of study unless they apply for, and DHS approves, a change of nonimmigrant status authorizing such study.